 Billing Rules (Advanced)

-Billing Rules automatically adjust charges or invoice totals while preserving the original usage data.
+Billing Rules automatically adjust charges, invoice totals, or statement totals while preserving the original usage data.

 Rule Scope & Targeting

-In addition to the parameters listed for each individual Rule below - ALL BILLING RULES accept the following parameters
+In addition to the parameters listed for each individual rule below, all billing rules accept the following targeting parameters:

 Best Practice

-Avoid using include and exclude parameters together in the same rule.
+Avoid mixing include and exclude parameters within the same rule.
+Prefer a single, explicit targeting strategy.

 Charge Rules β Detailed Behavior